hazelcast/hazelcast-nodejs-client/README.md

 **Using Built-in BasicSSLOptionsFactory**

-Hazelcast Node.js Client includes a utility factory class that creates the necessary `options` object out of the supplied properties.
+Hazelcast Node.js client includes a utility factory class that creates the necessary `options` object out of the supplied properties.
 All you need to do is specifying your factory as `BasicSSLOptionsFactory` and provide the following options:

 - caPath